CUHK-SE-Group/RPCoverBenchmark/README.md

 Then, the default file `dump.lsif` will be output in the project root path.
 It is stored in json format.
 We can take a look into it, each line in this file is a vertex or an edge described in json format.

+This lsif file can be used for further integration of editor or code analyzer.
 ```bash
 (venv) root@93f13740a588:/opt/RPCoverBenchmark# head dump.lsif
 {"id":1,"version":"0.4.3","projectRoot":"file:///opt/RPCoverBenchmark","positionEncoding":"utf-8","toolInfo":{"name":"scip-clang","version":"0.2.2"},"type":"vertex","label":"metaData"}